Go to search feature Go to content

 Piotr transitioned from Financial Strategy to Corporate Finance two months ago.
 “I come from an entrepreneurial family and wanted to know more about investments and how to assess them, and after hearing that my manager agreed it was the right move for me to make.”

-Piotr joined the Global Business Center in Poland as the second ever person to join and has worked on many great projects, like the Sustainability Support Schemes Project.
+Piotr joined the Global Business Centre in Poland as the second ever person to join and has worked on many great projects, like the Sustainability Support Schemes Project.
 As a team, they prepared a summary of initiatives available in countries across almost all the SEB sites aimed at boosting sustainable business sectors; mostly renewable energy.

 What do relationships look like at SEB?